OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/10-Testing_WebSockets.md

 3. Confidentiality and Integrity.
    - Check that the WebSocket connection is using SSL to transport sensitive information `wss://`.
    - Check the SSL Implementation for security issues (Valid Certificate, BEAST, CRIME, RC4, etc).
-Refer to the [Testing for Weak SSL TLS Ciphers Insufficient Transport Layer Protection](../09-Testing_for_Weak_Cryptography/01-Testing_for_Weak_SSL_TLS_Ciphers_Insufficient_Transport_Layer_Protection.md) section of this guide.
+Refer to the [Testing for Weak Transport Layer Security](../09-Testing_for_Weak_Cryptography/01-Testing_for_Weak_Transport_Layer_Security.md) section of this guide.

 4. Authentication.
    - WebSockets do not handle authentication, normal black-box authentication tests should be carried out.
 Refer to the [Authentication Testing](../04-Authentication_Testing/README.md) sections of this guide.